 There are small but significant differences when it comes to applying for bail on behalf of a child.
-Useful guidance and decision-making criteria on bail and remands can be found in the Youth Court Bench Book.
+Useful guidance and decision-making criteria on bail and remands can be found in the Youth Court Bench Book.1

 Flowcharts that the Youth Court Bench Book recommends for decision-makers to consider with regard to the detention of children are set out below at Appendices 1 and 2.
 Detention considerations for children are set out in ss98-102 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).
+These provisions were amended on 28th June 2022 with the aim of ensuring that custodial remand is always used as a last resort.2

 The court must first consider whether to grant bail, with or without conditions.
-The possible objections to bail are like those for adults (see below), but the subsequent remand considerations are different than those for adults.
+The possible objections to bail are broadly similar to adults, with some important distinctions (see below), but the subsequent remand considerations are different than those for adults.